-Mother Teresa (1910-1997) was a Roman Catholic nun, who devoted her life to serving the poor and destitute aroune the world.
-She spent many years in Calcutta, India where shed founded the Missionaries of Charity, a religious congregation devoted to helping those in great need.
-In 1979, Mother Teresa was awarded the Nobel Peace Prize and has become a symbol of charitable selfless work.
-She was beatified in 2003, the first step on the path to sainthood, within the Catholic church.
+Mother Teresa (1910–1997) was a Roman Catholic nun who devoted her life to serving the poor and destitute around the world.
+She spent many years in Calcutta, India where she founded the Missionaries of Charity, a religious congregation devoted to helping those in great need.
+In 1979, Mother Teresa was awarded the Nobel Peace Prize and became a symbol of charitable, selfless work.
+In 2016, Mother Teresa was canonised by the Roman Catholic Church as Saint Teresa.

-Mother Teresa was born, 1910, in Skopje, capital of the Republic of Macedonia.
-Little is known about her early life, but at a young age she felt a calling to be a nun and serve through helping the poor.
-At the age of 18 she was given permission to join a group of nuns in Ireland.
+Mother Teresa was born in 1910 in Skopje, the capital of the Republic of Macedonia.
+Little is known about her early life, but at a young age, she felt a calling to be a nun and serve through helping the poor.
+At the age of 18, she was given permission to join a group of nuns in Ireland.
 After a few months of training, with the Sisters of Loreto, she was then given permission to travel to India.
-She took her formal religious vows in 1931, and chose to be named after St Therese of Lisieux - the patron saint of missionaries.
+She took her formal religious vows in 1931 and chose to be named after St Therese of Lisieux – the patron saint of missionaries.

-On her arrival in India, she began by working as a teacher, however the widespread poverty of Calcutta made a deep impression on her; and this led to her starting a new order called “The Missionaries of Charity”.
+On her arrival in India, she began by working as a teacher; however, the widespread poverty of Calcutta made a deep impression on her, and this led to her starting a new order called “The Missionaries of Charity”.
 The primary objective of this mission was to look after people, who nobody else was prepared to look after.
-Mother Teresa felt that serving others was a key principle of the teachings of Jesus Christ.
+Mother Teresa felt that serving others was a fundamental principle of the teachings of Jesus Christ.
 She often mentioned the saying of Jesus,

 “Whatever you do to the least of my brethren, you do it to me.”